 Wondering when to use fog lights?
-Well, you’re not alone.
+You’re not alone.
+Many drivers find it confusing.

 Check your fog lights

-During the colder autumn and winter months, you should always check to see if your fog lights are working before setting off on any journey.
+During autumn and winter, always check your fog lights before driving.

 Using Rain-X Anti-Fog can also reduce the likelihood of interior condensation, fogging and steaming from impeding your vision out of your windscreen.